 Dr. Christopher C. Chang is a highly trained and educated plastic surgeon, with credentials from Harvard, NYU School of Medicine, John Hopkins, and Yale, among others, with a practice dedicated to facial procedures.
 Dr. Chang is committed not only to surgical excellence but also to comprehensive patient care.
 He considers the big picture as well as the current treatment to ensure that all aspects of treatment are performed carefully and correctly, with the highest level of patient safety.

 Dr. Chang and his staff have an approachable, professional demeanor, and patient comfort and trust is of utmost importance.
-To find out if chin augmentation is the right treatment option for you, contact our office to schedule a consultation with Dr. Chang.
+To find out our chin augmentation Washington D.C. office is the right for you, contact our office to schedule a consultation with Dr. Chang.